annanay25/annanay25.github.io/about.md

 permalink: /about/
 ---

 Graduate student in Computer Science at Cornell University.
+I am passionate about building data-driven systems that have a positive impact on society.

 Past: @grafana, @media.net, @IIT-H

 ### Contact me